Last Updated: October 27, 2022

 In terms of customer support options, E*TRADE has several available assets.
 First, it has a great FAQ page that provides information on various topics and resolves the majority of issues on its own.

 E*TRADE has several different phone numbers that you can contact, depending on whether you want to talk to E*TRADE Securities, E*TRADE Bank, stock plans, or designated brokerage team.
-Just note that due to the entire COVID-19 situation, the call center is swamped with a higher call volume than usual.
-This is why their response time might be a bit longer.

 E*TRADE customer support also offers an online chat for stock investing situations that require this kind of quick assistance.